ireddick/leeds-beer-quest-app/README.md

 This is an app designed to explore the Leeds Beer Quest venue data as found here: https://datamillnorth.org/dataset/e1dzd/leeds-beer-quest

 The app is built with TypeScript, React and Next.js, using the default `create-next-app` codebase as a starter, with CSS modules for styling.
-Test infrastructure was subsequently added as per the current Next.js documentation.
+Test infrastructure using Jest was subsequently added as per the current Next.js documentation.

 ## Running the app